-Modern practice in structural design often dictates that systems be fabricated to minimum weight (and sometimes cost) specifications, and yet safely sustain the loads applied to them for a preestablished time duration.
-This is possible because great strides are being made in analysis, design and testing practice, but it is complicated by the fact that the loads applied to any real structure are unknown and the material properties and geometry of a structure are random.
-In view of this, the responses of structures must be monitored, and this information must be used to infer structural functionality and safety.
+Structural engineering design usually dictates that systems be fabricated to optimum weight and cost specifications, and yet safely sustain the loads applied to them for a preestablished duration.
+This can be accomplished because great strides are being made in analysis, design, and testing practice, but it is complicated by the fact that loads applied to any real structure are unknown and the material properties and geometry of a structure have random components.
+In view of this, responses of critical structures must be monitored, and the information used to infer structural functionality and safety.